societe-generale/code2pg/README.md

 Prerequisites :
 -------------

 `code2pg` is a standalone script.
 It requires the `File::Slurp`, `File::Find::Rule`, `Text::ASCIITable` and `Config::General` Perl modules.
+They can be obtained either from a CPAN client or from your distribution.

-On a Centos box, it can be installed this way:
+On a Centos 7(+) box, it can be installed this way:

 ```
 sudo yum install perl-Text-ASCIITable perl-File-Slurp perl-File-Find-Rule perl-Config-General